2024 Scholarships - Somerset County | CampusReel

 2024 Somerset County Scholarships

 Somerset County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 46% of Somerset County residents in New Jersey over the age of 25 have graduated with a professional degree - 49% have completed high school.
+Despite high costs, 28% of Somerset County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 27% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Somerset County residents in New Jersey will continue to need help paying for college.
-9,817 men and 9,070 women are enrolled in grades 9-12 while 5,894 men 7,966 women are currently undergraduates in college.
+It’s clear that Somerset County residents in Pennsylvania will continue to need help paying for college.
+2,167 men and 2,052 women are enrolled in grades 9-12 while 779 men 1,373 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Somerset County residents and can help pay for school in a variety of ways.
 Somerset County scholarships, whether they are exclusively available to Somerset County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Somerset County residents.

 How much total award money and scholarships are available for Somerset County residents?